bwolmarans/simplefiringrange/README.md

 click and make a database named brett

-#click and make a table named users
+click and make a table named users with this structure:

-users structure:

 username: varchar 24